 If you look at the type of business GeoEye is in, the way income is generated and take it in context, GeoEye-1 will have a BIG impact on both the top and bottom line.

-Taking a quick look with the DCF and Graham formula spreadsheet where my growth input for FCF and earnings is extremely pessimistic and close to no growth, I still get a value showing that GeoEye is trading for a price where you are getting the GeoEye-1 for free.
+Taking a quick look with the DCF and Graham valuation software where my growth input for FCF and earnings is extremely pessimistic and close to no growth, I still get a value showing that GeoEye is trading for a price where you are getting the GeoEye-1 for free.

 One thing is clear.
 The company is cheap.
 Not due to failing business fundamentals or economic factors, but due to uncertainty which Wall Street hates.